Palacio de San Carlos, Bogotá: History

 The palace was also the scene of an assassination attempt on Simon Bolivar in 1828.
 He was attacked when a group of conspirators attempted to assassinate him while he was taking a bath and he escaped through the window with soap still covering his body.
 His mistress, Manuela Sáenz Aizpuru, who tipped him off and saved him came to be known among Bogotans as "the liberator of the liberator".
 The event became known as the Noche Septembrina (September's Night), and it is referenced in Latin in a plaque conspicuously fixed on the wall next to the window through which he escaped.
 In 1937, properties next to the palace were acquired on the eastern side.
 The main entrance was added along with a triple storied building to accommodate the offices of the Ministry.
 Built by the Italian architect Pietro Cantini, the new façade stands close to two other historic buildings on Calle del Coliseo (Calle 10): the birthplace of the poet Rafael Pombo and the Christopher Columbus Theatre.
 On 11 August 1975, the San Carlos Palace was declared a National Monument.

+In July 2026, president-elect Abelardo de la Espriella announced that he would move the presidential office back to the San Carlos Palace and turn the Casa de Nariño into a museum, but reversed course the following month after he had taken office, with authorities citing security concerns.